 In Pittsboro, the Magistrate's Office is located in the Law Enforcement Building located at 295 West Street.
 A magistrate is on duty 24 hours a day.

 Magistrates for each county are appointed for two-year terms by the Senior Resident Superior Court Judge upon nomination of the Clerk of Superior Court.
 Magistrates are officers of the district court, and they are subject to the supervision of the Chief District Court Judge in judicial matters.

-The current magistrates in Chatham County are Gene Harris, Connie Kidd, Brandy Thomas, and Reginald Tyson.
+The current magistrates in Chatham County are Jeremy Hart, Connie Kidd, Brandy Thomas, and Reginald Tyson.

 During business hours, the telephone number is (919) 545-3519 in Pittsboro.
 After hours, the number is (919) 542-2911.